 • Some after-school activities include French lessons in Ladera given by the Education Française Bay Area and the Bay Area Martial Arts Academy in Portola Valley.
 Many children in the neighborhood play in the fall AYSO soccer league, which is run by volunteer parents, with games at fields including Ormondale and Portola Valley Town Center.
 A year-round soccer option is Alpine Strikers.
 The local scout troop for Woodside and Portola Valley is Troop 64.
 There's talk of creating a Trail Life troop (unlike Boy Scout troops, Trail Life troops are open only to boys).

-• Summer camps west of I-280 include Mountain Camp Woodside in Portola Valley (both a day camp and, for older children, an overnight camp), the Decathlon Camp at Woodside Elementary School, Art & Games Summer Camp, Ladera Oaks day camp, Camp Ladera, Camp Alpine, Portola Valley Theatre Conservatory's camp, Cool Coyotes Kids Camp, and Portola Valley's Spring Down equestrian camp.
-On the other side of I-280, there are many, many camps in Menlo Park and Palo Alto--too many to list here.
+• Summer camps west of I-280 include the well-regarded Mountain Camp Woodside in Portola Valley (both a day camp starting at rising kindergarten ages and, for older children, an overnight camp), the Decathlon Camp at Woodside Elementary School, Art & Games Summer Camp, Ladera Oaks day camp, Camp Ladera, Camp Alpine, Portola Valley Theatre Conservatory's camp, Cool Coyotes Kids Camp, and Portola Valley's Spring Down equestrian camp.
+On the east side of I-280, there are many, many camps in Menlo Park and Palo Alto--too many to list here.
 Some popular ones include Legarza basketball camp, Stanford's Camp Cardinal, Stanford's iD Tech camp, and Camp Galileo (the closest location to our neighborhood is in Menlo Park on Santa Cruz Avenue).
 There's also a Stanford swimming camp.

 RECOMMENDATIONS FOR ELECTRICIANS, TREE TRIMMING, AND MORE